 - Pre install all PG7, PG9, and Network Glands.
 Unscrew the PG7 and PG9 glands completely and remove the rubber grommets inside.
 Insert the glands through the outside of the box to the inside and secure them with the nut that was previously removed.
-Use the 14mm long socket outside the box to hold the gland in place and use the 15mm socket inside the box to tighten the nut to the box.
+For the PG7 glands, use the 15mm deep socket outside the box to hold the gland in place and use the 17mm socket inside the box to tighten the nut to the box.
 Do not over-tighten.
+The PG9 glands require a 22mm socket inside the box and an 18mm deep socket outside the box.
 Do this for all PG7 and PG9 glands.
 Prepare the network glands by removing the fastening nut on one side.
 Insert the network gland through the outside of the box to the inside, and secure it with the previously removed nut.
-Use the 17mm wrench on the outside of the box to hold the gland in place, and the 19mm socket on the inside of the box to tighten the nut.
+Use your hands to secure the network gland outside of the box while using the 33mm wrench inside of the box to tighten the nut.
 Do not over-tighten.

 - Install AC Power Cables.
 Use the outside rounded nut from the PG9 glands and put them over the 18 AWG power cables in a way so the outside hole will rest upon the male end of the power cable.
 Install the rubber grommet from the PG9 gland on to the power cable.
 Insert the raw ends of the power cables through the PG9 glands on the bottom left of the box.
 Pull the cables all the way through the box but do not fasten the locking nuts or grommets.

 - Install the power supplies.
 Use eight of the M4 8mm screws to attach the first two power supplies to the Black Bottom Mounting Plate.
-If looking at the plate, the logo should be upright and the power supplies should have their terminal blocks facing left.
+If looking at the plate, the top-most edge will be more narrow than the bottom edge and the power supplies should have their terminal blocks facing left.
 Once installed, if using four power supplies, install the four Black Power Supply Standoff Plates to the bottom of the remaining two power supplies using the remaining eight M4 8mm screws.
 Both plates should be installed in the same direction so the plate on the terminal end is right against the lip of the terminal side.
 Install the six 2.5” ¼-20 Carriage Bolts into the center and bottom set of center holes in the Black Bottom Mounting Plate.
 Install two of the 5” ¼-20 Carriage bolts into the top two holes in the Black Bottom Mounting Plate.
 Put all eight bolts through the bottom of the plate so they come out on the side of the previously installed power supplies.
 Place a 1.5” Pex Spacer on all eight of the Carriage Bolts.
 Place the second tier of power supplies on to the Carriage bolts.
 In doing so, use the holes on each plate that are closest to the terminal block, this will create an offset to allow you to adjust both sets of power supplies without removing the top tier.
-Fasten the shorter Carriage Bolts with the six ¼-20 Hex Nuts.
+Fasten the shorter Carriage Bolts with the six ¼-20 Hex Nuts using the 7/16 deep socket or wrench.
 If you fasten them tightly, the Carriage Bolts should pull into the bottom of the plate for a flush fit.
 Add the 2.25” Pex Spacers to the 5” Carriage Bolts and use two of the ¼-20 Wing Nuts to fasten the Carriage bolts down.
 If you fasten them tightly, the Carriage Bolts should pull into the bottom of the plate for a flush fit.

 - Measure, cut, and install DC Wiring